jennymalmoe/BeachPlease/README.md

 The information is briefly presented, there isn't not too much information, just enough to make the visitor interested.
 The visitor will not feel overwhelming (so the user doesn't leave the site and look for another site).

+A UX study (Lin, 2004) found that good use of whitespace between paragraphs, and in the left and right margins, increases comprehension by almost 20%.

+You definitely want to use whitespace in your landing page, because of its impact on user experience.
+Font color, cover photo, and all components stand out better surrounded by whitespace.

+youth
 ## Skeleton

 **Wireframes:**